 Management of ventricular tachycardias

+Question 15.2 from the first paper of 2018 asked the candidates how they would assess and manage a regular broad complex tachycardia.
 The ARC has a pretty straightforward view of these sort of tachyarrhythmias.
 If it is haemodynamically unstable, you shock it.
 If it is haemodynamically stable, you can afford to think about drugs.
-If it is without pulse, the patient is dead and you should proceed according to the ALS algorithm for shockable rhythms (nowadays we dont do those three shocks anymore).
+If it is without pulse, the patient is dead and you should proceed according to the ALS algorithm for shockable rhythms (nowadays we don't do those three shocks anymore).
+Stability is defined by the absence of the following features:

 Management of perfusing VT